ryzenboi98/nba-stats/README.md

 # Rest API

 The REST API for the NBA Stats Application is described bellow.
+You can also check in the following [link](https://documenter.getpostman.com/view/10837120/TVYGddhe) the Postman documentation.

 ## Get all matches specified by a given date